Timeless-H/Adv-Geo-Topics/README.md

 This section contains the guide on how to use the designed geo-web map application and an outline of its functionalities

 #### Functionalities
-* A register/login interface to register new users and allow old users to log-in to be able to access the app.
 * Users can obtain for any day of the week, the possible locations in the city to get a taxi (if a passenger) or a customer (if a taxi driver).
 * For more accurate results, users can further choose from six 4-hour time intervals for possible hotspots within that time frame.
 * A legend is provided for efficient comprehension of the various color codes used in the map.